neumino/neumino.github.io/movies.md

-### Just Charlie
+### The Professor
-*Released on 2019-05-15, vote average 10*
+*Released on 2019-05-17, vote average 7.5*

-Football star Charlie has the world at her feet.
-With a top club desperate to sign her, her future is seemingly mapped out.
-But the teenager sees only a nightmare.
-Raised as a boy, Charlie is torn between wanting to live up to her father&#39;s expectations and shedding this ill fitting skin.
+Richard, a world-weary college professor is given a life-changing diagnosis and decides to throw all pretense and conventions to the wind and live his life as boldly and freely as possible with a biting sense of humor, a reckless streak, and a touch of madness.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Xyckp_HpxGw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ev8MxilXgj0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>